xtendui/xtendui/src/gatsby/markdown/introduction/setup/index.md

 import { ScrollTrigger } from 'gsap/ScrollTrigger'
 gsap.registerPlugin(ScrollTrigger)

-/* ScrollTrigger fix resize pin items */
+/* ScrollTrigger fix Xt.mount inside pin items and no refresh on vertical resize */

 ScrollTrigger.config({
   // removed resize we trigger it manually